Iran’s Supreme Leader Ali Khamenei killed in US-Israeli attacks: Reports

 Israeli Prime Minister Benjamin Netanyahu claimed there were “growing signs” that Khamenei was killed in the joint US-Israeli strikes, which were launched early on Saturday.

+- list 2 of 3World reacts to US, Israel attack on Iran, Tehran retaliation

+- list 3 of 3Inside Israel’s ‘normal’: Triumphalism and calm mix after attack on Iran

-The Reuters news agency, citing a senior Israeli official, reported on Saturday that Khamenei’s body has been located.
+The Reuters news agency, citing an unnamed senior Israeli official, reported that Khamenei’s body has been located.

 But Iran’s Tasnim and Mehr news agencies reported Khamenei remained “steadfast and firm in commanding the field”.